The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records:

 - The right to consent to disclosures of personally identifiable information contained in the student’s education records, except to the extent that FERPA authorizes disclosure without consent.

 One exception which permits disclosure without consent is disclosure to school officials with legitimate educational interests.
-A school official is a person employed by CPTC in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff); the Federal Department of Defense; the Federal Department of Veteran's Affairs; a person or company with whom CPTC has contracted (such as an attorney, auditor, or collection agent); clinical sites; nursing consortiums; a person serving on the Board of Trustees; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
+A school official is a person employed by CPTC in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff); the Federal Department of Defense; the Federal Department of Veteran's Affairs; a person or company with whom CPTC has contracted (such as an attorney, audi?or, or collection agent); clinical sites; nursing consortiums; a person serving on the Board of Trustees; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.

 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.